UTAH PLANT & TREE CARE

 Some plant material is used to create more formal looks or a hedge and seasonal pruning would be required to maintain the shape.

 Pruning trees can be a little more strategic and we recommend doing some reading or attending a class on proper pruning techniques.
+Our landscaping company can also give you advice on pruning trees and plants in their Salt Lake City gardens.

 Fertilization plays an important role in landscaping design and helps promote your garden's vitality.
 We recommend that your material is fertilized at least once a year in the spring.
 You can spend a lot of money having someone else do this.
 It is very easy and does not take a lot of time.